 - Exploring issues of urbanization, conservation, regeneration, land use, capital formation, and sustainable development;

 - Advancing land use policies and design practices that respect the uniqueness of both the built and natural environments;

 - Sharing knowledge through education, applied research, publishing, and electronic media; and

 - Sustaining a diverse global network of local practice and advisory efforts that address current and future challenges.

-Established in 1936, the Institute today has nearly 30,000 members worldwide, representing the entire spectrum of the land use and development disciplines.
+Established in 1936, the Institute today has more than 30,000 members worldwide, representing the entire spectrum of the land use and development disciplines.
 ULI relies heavily on the experience of its members.
 It is through member involvement and information resources that ULI has been able to set standards of excellence in development practice.
 The Institute has long been recognized as one of the world’s most respected and widely quoted sources of objective information on urban planning, growth, and development.

 Creating Resilient Communities

 - What are the best new models in the real estate and land use industry, and how can we support their development?

 - How can we best adapt and reuse existing real estate while eliminating obsolete space in order to create thriving communities?

 - How can we influence land use leaders locally and around the world as they reshape the process of community building and developing both social and physical infrastructure?